Common Names

 Clinical Summary

-Calcium is an essential mineral responsible for many physiological functions in the body.
-It is stored in the bones and helps maintain bone structure.
-Calcium also plays an important role in cell signaling and muscle contraction.
-Dietary calcium can be found in dairy products, dark greens, legumes, nuts and fish.
+Calcium is an essential mineral responsible for many physiological functions.
+It helps maintain bone structure and plays an important role in cell signaling and muscle contraction.
+Dietary sources of calcium include dairy products, dark greens, legumes, nuts and fish.
 Natural supplements are derived from minerals, oyster shells and occasionally corals.
-Calcium can be found in some antacids as well.

-Long-term calcium supplement use is associated with an increased risk of coronary artery calcification (77).
-Some studies suggest that calcium supplementation could lead to cardiovascular disease or events (1) (2) (3) (5), but other researchers have not agreed with these conclusions (16) (17) (18).
-Calcium and vitamin D supplementation may benefit postmenopausal women who do not have pre-existing risk factors such as coronary heart disease, diabetes, or hypertension (19) and large long-term studies in women (4) (20) did not find adverse cardiovascular associations with calcium supplementation.
-However, high intakes of calcium supplements did increase cardiovascular mortality in men (21).
-Another study shows calcium supplement intake is associated with dementia in women after stroke (75).
+Long-term supplement use was associated with an increased risk of coronary artery calcification (77) and may lead to cardiovascular disease (CVD) (1) (2) (3) (5), although findings remain debatable (16) (17) (18).
+In a Women’s Health Initiative sub-study, calcium plus vitamin D supplementation and hormone therapy yielded greater reductions in LDL-C than either intervention alone or placebo (81) but supplementation did not always modify the effects of hormonal therapy on CVD events (88).
+Calcium and vitamin D supplementation may also benefit postmenopausal women who do not have pre-existing risk factors such as coronary heart disease, diabetes, or hypertension (19); and large long-term studies in women did not find adverse cardiovascular associations with calcium supplementation (4) (20), but a meta analysis reported an increase in the risk of CVD (94).
+High intake of supplements also increased cardiovascular mortality in men (21).
+Another study found supplementation to be associated with dementia in women following stroke (75), but dietary intake of vitamin D and calcium were reported useful in maintaining cognitive performance in older females (90).

 Food Sources